sterrevangeest/decision-support-tool/README.md

 This app is built with a framework called Ember.
 [Ember.js](https://www.emberjs.com/) is an open-source JavaScript web framework.

+This app is built during a [frontend application course](https://github.com/cmda-tt/course-18-19/tree/master/frontend-applications) in association with [Garage2020](https://github.com/cmda-tt/course-18-19/tree/master/frontend-applications).

-**Good to know::warning:** This app is still in progress, so some things may not work like you would expect them to work.
+**Good to know: :warning:** This app is still in progress, so some things may not work like you would expect them to work.

+## Functionalities

+- [x] Data can be read and changed
+- [x] Changes to data are reflected in the interface
+- [ ] Changes persist across page reloads
+- [x] Users can log in and sign up

+Based on [rubric](https://github.com/cmda-tt/course-18-19/blob/master/frontend-applications/assessment.md) of the frontend course.

 ## Prerequisites